ratioSolver/ratioNet/README.md

 ## Usage

-Here's a simple example of how to use the C++ Network Framework to create an HTTP server:
+Here's a simple example of how to use `ratioNet` to create an HTTP server:

 ```cpp
 #include <server.h>